oracle-samples/oaim-sandbox/docs/content/walkthrough/_index.md

 ### Embedding - mxbai-embed-large

-Use the existing [Ollama](https://ollama.com/) container for the embedding model.
+To enable the **RAG** functionality, access to an embedding model is required.
+The walkthrough will use [Ollama](https://ollama.com/) to run the _mxbai-embed-large_ embedding model.

 1. Pull the embedding model into the container: